Zibgo/kelt/README.md

 ### If you have spent your whole life looking for a language that's ***ONLY PURPOSE IS TO DO NOTHING***?
 **YEAH!
 THIS LANGUAGE IS FOR YOU BECAUSE** ***ITS ONLY PURPOSE IS TO DO NOTHING***

-## Example (If you want an answer to The Answer to the Ultimate Question of Life, the Universe, and Everything)
+## Example (If you want an answer the Ultimate Question of Life, the Universe, and Everything)
 ```
 fn main[]{
   print[42]